Californians get no notice of nearby hazardous pesticide use:

 Communities want to know what pesticides are being sprayed nearby.

-Since many pesticides cause severe health harms and often drift far from where they are applied, it makes sense to notify people nearby so that they can protect themselves.
+Since many pesticides cause severe health harms and often drift far from where they are applied, it is essential to notify people nearby so that they can take precautions to protect themselves, such as closing the windows, taking the laundry off the clothesline, or keeping their children indoors.
+These measures are especially critical for those with asthma or other breathing difficulties.

 But many people don’t realize we don’t have that right in California.